Can I submit a valuation report for the insurance later?

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-Many policyholders are lulled into a false sense of security.
-They pay their premiums for years, yet when a claim arises, the rude awakening follows.
-If the insured amount is lower than the actual value, it is referred to as underinsurance.
-If underinsurance occurs, the insurer reduces the payout proportionately.
-For instance, if you insure household goods worth €100,000 with only €70,000, there is underinsurance of 30 percent.
-In the event of a loss of €20,000, you therefore receive only €14,000.
-A missing valuation report is often the direct path to this coverage gap.
-Without a professional appraisal, the value of special items such as art or vintage cars is often underestimated.
-To avoid this, it is important to insure the vintage car at market value.
-Thus, proactively documenting the value is not a luxury but a necessity for security.
+Many policyholders feel falsely secure.
+They pay their premium for years, but when a claim occurs, the rude awakening follows.
+If the insured sum is lower than the actual value, this is known as underinsurance.
+If underinsurance exists, the insurer reduces the benefit proportionally.
+For example, if you insure household contents worth 100,000 euros for only 70,000 euros, there is underinsurance of 30 per cent.
+In the event of a loss of 20,000 euros, you will therefore receive only 14,000 euros.
+A missing valuation report is often the direct route to this gap in cover.
+Without a professional assessment, the value of specialist items such as art or classic cars is often set too low.
+To avoid this, it is important to insure the classic car at market value.
+Proactive documentation of the value is therefore not a luxury, but a necessity for protection.

-The following documents will strengthen your position:
+The following documents strengthen your position:

 • Original purchase receipts, invoices or certificates.